BlinkID/blinkid-ios/README.md

 ### 4. License key

 A valid license key is required to initalize scanning.
-You can generate a free demo license key, after you register, at [Microblink developer dashboard](https://microblink.com/login).
+You can generate a free trial license key, after you register, at [Microblink developer dashboard](https://microblink.com/login).

 You can include the license key in your app by passing a string or a file with license key.
 **Note** that you need to set the license key before intializing scanning.
 Ideally in `AppDelegate` or `viewDidLoad` before initializing any recognizers.